gabriel-qr/weather-app/README.md

 - **Location-Aware:** Automatically detects your current location on startup to deliver immediate, relevant weather data (with permission).

-- **Localized Experience:** Dates and times are automatically formatted according to your device's language and regional settings for a native feel.
+- **Localized Experience:** Dates are automatically formatted according to your device's language and regional settings for a native feel.

 - **Real-Time Data:** Integrates with WeatherAPI to provide accurate, up-to-date weather information and forecasts.